Symbol grounding problem: Referents

-Gottlob Frege distinguished a referent (the thing that a word refers to) and the word's meaning.
+A referent is the thing that a word or phrase refers to as distinguished from the word's meaning.
 This is most clearly illustrated using the proper names of concrete individuals, but it is also true of names of kinds of things and of abstract properties: (1) "Tony Blair", (2) "the prime minister of the UK during the year 2004", and (3) "Cherie Blair's husband" all have the same referent, but not the same meaning.
+This distinction is closely related to that between the semantic concepts of extension and intension.